thekakkun/Callisto/README.md

 # Callisto

-Callisto is a digital clock that uses a Soviet-era IV-18 vacuum fluorescent tube for the display.
+Callisto is a digital clock that uses a Russian IV-18 vacuum fluorescent tube for the display.
 The clock uses an ESP32 to automatically sync time.

 The name *Callisto* was chosen so that the name could be displed on an 8-digit seven-segment display.